District Beef Shows

-To be eligible to compete at the Kentucky State Fair, all 4-H/FFA beef market animals must compete in at least one Preview Show, District Show or Kentucky Junior Livestock Expo sponsored by the Kentucky Department of Agriculture between the dates of March 1, 2017 through August 1, 2017.
+To be eligible to compete at the Kentucky State Fair, all 4-H/FFA beef market animals must compete in at least one District Show or Kentucky Junior Livestock Expo sponsored by the Kentucky Department of Agriculture between the dates of March 1, 2020 through August 1, 2020.
 4-H/FFA market steers or heifers that have not competed in one of these shows will not be eligible to show at the Kentucky State Fair.

-5. Market animals may be exhibited in any Preview Shows, District Shows, and Kentucky Junior Livestock Expos.
+- 5. Market animals may be exhibited in any District Shows and Kentucky Junior Livestock Expos.

-9. MARKET STEERS - Steer breed classes have been added to all beef market amimal shows at the KDA Previews, Districts, and Junior Livestock Expos.
+- 9. MARKET STEERS - Steer breed classes have been added to all beef market amimal shows at the KDA Districts, and Junior Livestock Expos.
 All of these steers must follow the guidelines set forth for all steers and must be KUIP tagged.
 The breed steers must have a registration certificate issued by a breed association.
-The ownership deadline is March 31, 2017.
-Breed classes will be offered for breeds with more than 2 head.
-If there are less than 2 head, those breed steers will show in an AOB class. a Cross-bred steer class will continue to be offered for steers without a registration certificate.
+The owership deadline is March 27, 2020.
+Breed classes will be offered for breeds with more than 3 head.
+If there are less than 3 head, those breed steers will show in an AOB class. a Cross-bred steer class will continue to be offered for steers without a registration certificate.

 Market Heifer Division